ClubCloudTech/myvideoroom-wordpress-plugin/myvideoroom-plugin/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-This is the initial public release of the ClubCloud Video Plugin.
+This is the initial public release of the My Video Room Plugin.

 == Arbitrary section ==